 Scholarly Commons Citation

 Rothstein, Paul F., "A Comment on the Supreme Court's Decision in Ohio v.
 Clark: The Court's Confrontation Clause Jurisprudence Evolves" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1492.
+1492.